Stroke: Causes, Symptoms, Treatments and Helpful Resources

 One symptom of a stroke could be as ordinary as stumbling.
 For example, in one case, a woman stumbled, but said she was fine.
 Hours later she was dead.
 Her stumbling was actually caused by a stroke.
 Nobody realized that ...

-Personal Note: Only months after working on this page, my own husband suffered a severe stroke.
+Only months after working on this page, a member of our family suffered a severe stroke.
 He was paralyzed on his right side and the initial prognosis was that he is going to be transferred to a Skilled Nursing Facility afterwards, if he was going to survive.
 The first week was critical.

 If you find yourself in this challenging situation of having to care for a stroke patient, please accept my best wishes for a quick recovery.
 The road ahead is no easy, but with the right resources can be managed.
-To this end, feel free to contact me via the contact page linked in the menu above, and I will be happy to point you to support groups and also recommend software packages for you.
+To this end, feel free to contact us via the contact page linked in the menu above, and I will be happy to point you to relevant resources.
+Talking about "resources" - online forums are often very helpful.
+Living with Stroke - either as a patient or a care giver - is TOUGH.
+It really helps to talk to others who are - or were - in the same situation.

 There are some basic 4 methods to verify whether or not a person had a stroke ...